farvellhub/serradora/README.md

 # Serradora

-Modern carpentry web template on minimalism design.
+Modern carpentry web template designed on minimalism design.
 Full responsive.

 # Where to start.